-‘’What is the difference between Ghana Investment Promotion Centre (GIPC) quota and Work Permit? ’’, is one of the most common questions I get asked by expatriates and investors starting a business in Ghana.
+‘’What is the difference between Ghana Investment Promotion Centre (GIPC) quota and Work Permit? ’’, Is one of the most common questions asked by expatriates and investors starting a business in Ghana.
 What is the cost of obtaining a GIPC quota or Work permit from Immigration and what is the processing time?
 These are some of the questions that linger in the minds of prospective investors.

 To address these questions, let us first understand the application process and requirements for obtaining GIPC Quota vs a Work Permit from Ghana Immigration.